repejota/qurl/README.md

 #### Basic Selectors

+##### Type Selectors

-Selects all elements that match the given HTML node name.
+Type selectors selects all elements that match the given HTML node name.

+For each matching node it will return its *text* and a list of pairs of *key* and *value* for all the *attibutes* the node has.

 Example: